quantixed/SuperPlot/README.md

 ## Installation

-To install, save a copy of `SuperPlot.ipf` and `PXPUtils.ipf` to *Wavemetrics/Igor Pro 8 User Files/User Procedures*.
+To install, save a copy of `SuperPlot.ipf` and `PXPUtils.ipf` to *Wavemetrics/Igor Pro 8 User Files/User Procedures* or *Wavemetrics/Igor Pro 9 User Files/User Procedures*
 This directory is usually in `~/Documents/`

 Open `SuperPlot.ipf` in Igor by double-clicking it from Finder or selecting *File > Open File > Procedure* in a new Igor experiment.

 If the code does not auto-compile, click *Macros > Compile*

+`PXPUtils.ipf` can be found [here](https://github.com/quantixed/PXPUtils).

 --